Gethe/wow-ui-source/README.markdown

     * The Dungeon Finder now attempts to avoid putting damage-dealing classes with the same armor type in a group.

+    * Players will now get bonus rewards 7 times per week (while earning less than 980 Valor Points) instead of once a day when using Dungeon Finder.

+    * When there is only 1 player left in a Dungeon Finder group, they will now be able to queue for replacements as long as they queue within 2 minutes or stay in the dungeon.

+    * The Dungeon Finder: Call to Arms will now identify which class role is currently the least represented in the queue, and offer them additional rewards for entering the Dungeon Finder queue and completing a random level-85 Heroic dungeon.

+      * The least represented class icon will show within the Dungeon Finder to indicate the role that is eligible to earn the bonus reward.

+      * Players must queue solo with the currently indicated least represented class (by the system) and complete the dungeon up to and including the final boss in order to be eligible for the bonus reward.

+      * The bonus reward will be displayed to eligible (system identified as least represented) classes within the UI.

+      * Once the dungeon is completed the eligible player will receive a Satchel of Exotic Mysteries (account bound) with various potential rewards
+including: gold, rare gems, non-combat pets, and (very rare) mounts.

   * New level-85 Heroic dungeons are available for testing.